 In Salzburg, Iceland had been without their talismanic captain Atli Eðvaldsson for the first time in this qualification.
 His presence was missed at the back, and yet again they would have to make do without the injured Valur ace.
 The aerially strong central defender was most likely to be replaced once again by Ágúst Már Jónsson, who was in line to be making his third appearance of the current qualification.

 Manager Sigfried Held had suffered multiple defensive blows prior to this fixture, as there had been a late withdrawal from goalkeeper Bjarni Sigurðsson, who had been in the original squad, and who, according to Icelandic newspapers, would be starting the match.
 Not that this would've been a surprise, as the Valur stopper was by some margin regarded as Held's first choice between the posts.
 Sigurðsson had played in all qualifiers hitherto, except for during the 1-1 draw in Turkey, when his deputee Friðrik Friðriksson had stepped in.
 This seemed likely to happen again.
-Furthermore, regular right-sided defender Ólafur Þórðarsson, suspended due to two yellow cards, and not least central midfielder Sigurður Jónsson were also out.
+Furthermore, regular right-sided defender Ólafur Þórðarsson and not least central midfielder Sigurður Jónsson were also out, both suspended for having accumulated two yellow cards.
 Jónsson had yet to feature for Arsenal since the summer transfer from Sheffield Wednesday in the English top league, but he was considered a massively important player in the national side.
 Replacing the tenacious Þórðarsson would prove another challenge for Held, who had back-up full-back Viðar Þorkelsson in the squad.
 However, Þorkelsson was a left-footer best at home along the left hand side, the position which Gunnar Gíslason had made his so far in the qualification.

 On a lighter note, Held had available to him both attacking midfielder or forward Arnór Guðjohnsen.
 He had missed their last three qualifiers, and was likely to slot straight back into the starting line-up.
 There was also the welcome return of Ásgeir Sigurvinsson, who so far had developed a pattern during this qualification: he'd been featuring in every other game.
 Sigurvinsson was easily Iceland's playmaker, and usually appeared in an inside left midfield role.